Shopify/polaris-tokens/design-language-documentation/index.md

 As a part of our design language, we use colors purposefully to establish brand presence and to communicate the interactive state, hierarchy, and emphasis of elements on the screen.
 The color palette is optimized for contrast between different kinds of elements, and helps to ensure an accessible experience.

 Instead of referring to the colors by their hue or Hex value, we refer to them by the role they play in the UI.
 This allows us to easily modify, customize, and extend the color system.

-Polaris components will be updated with Shopify's design language by Q2, 2020.

 To update custom components (including forked components and Rails components with Sass that overrides default styling) see the following sections.